ItunuAbe/COVID-19-GLOBAL-DATA-ANALYSIS/README.md

 # COVID-19-GLOBAL-DATA-ANALYSIS
-In this exploratory data analysis, i explore into various aspects of the dataset using postgreSQL, giving insights into the figures surrounding the infection.
+In this exploratory data analysis, i explore various aspects of the dataset using postgreSQL, giving insights into the figures surrounding the infection.